BLavery/STM32F407VG-Micropython/README.md

 It should work cleanly.
 The USB starts automatically now, without the PA9 glitch-fixer above.
 Even the Safe Mode and Flash Volume Reset work.
 (We get single/double/triple LED flashes, not 3 colours.)
 See http://docs.micropython.org/en/latest/pyboard/tutorial/reset.html

  __And you shouldn't need to recompile.
 I have put a compiled firmware here__ for your download.
 Still faithfully just called firmware.dfu.

+---

+The flash volume that stores boot.py, main.py and you own project files is about 92K (112K less overheads).
+Putting some python files in directory .../ports/stm32/modules can "freeze" that code into your micropython firmware, and free up space otherwise used in your flash drive.
+That is, if you are willing to be reompiling your own firmware.dfu file.

+Otherwise, I tried with SPI to add a SD card and external flash chip 25Q16, using the drivers micropython offers here:  .../micropython/drivers.
+Both attempts failed, and after googling around, I suspect this area (adding external FAT volumes) is broken and has been for a while.
+So make do with the 92K filespace you have.